 Okay, friend.
 How are you feeling about tackling your resume now?

 A lot better I hope!
-Make sure you grab the free resume template before you leave so you’ll be off and running.
+Make sure you pick up your templates before you leave so you’ll be off and running.

 And then if you need additional help, consider this your very formal invitation to set up a free career coaching consultation call with me!
 In 15 minutes we can talk through where you are getting stuck and figure out if working with a career coach and resume writer would be a good fit for you.